lucasoliveira1070/naologic_task/README.md

 ###

-<p align="left">Following Clean Architecture best practices, I used abstract repositories to decouple the project structure.
-If the database mechanism changes in the future, no changes will be required in the business rules, only in the outer layer.</p>
+<h4 align="left">Following Clean Architecture best practices, I used abstract repositories to decouple the project structure.
+If the database mechanism changes in the future, no changes will be required in the business rules, only in the outer layer.</h4>

 ###

 <div align="left">
   <img height="180" src="https://storage.googleapis.com/bucket-lucas-oliveira-se-portfolio/abstract_repository.png"  />
 </div>

+###

+<h4 align="left">P.S: Instead of using chatgpt4, I chose to use Google Gemini, the implementation is practically the same, just changing the provider.<br>I made this decision for financial reasons, as I had reached the quota limit established by OpenAi.
+I hope you understand.</h4>

 ###